Protohedgehog/open-research-glossary/glossary.md

 * **Open Materials -**

-## Terms relating scholarly publishing and Open Access
+## Terms relating scholarly publishing

 * **Article Processing Charge (APC) -** A fee charged to the author, creator, or institution to cover the cost of publishing an article, rather than charging the potential reader of the article.
 APCs may apply to both subscription-based and Open Access publications.
 APCs are sometimes charged to authors in order to cover the cost of publishing and disseminating an article in an Open Access scholarly journal. ([Source](http://openaccess.ox.ac.uk/glossary/))

 * **Embargo period -** A length of time imposed on a research output for users who have not paid for access, or do not have institutional access, before it is made freely available.
 Typically refers to peer-reviewed versions of manuscripts.

-* **Hybrid journal -** A type of journal in which certain articles are made Open Access, typically at a significantly higher price (relative to fully-OA journals), while all others remain toll access.

 * **Legacy publisher -** A publisher that historically has operated primarily on a paywall-basedbusiness model.

+* ** Library-based publishing -** Many academic libraries are now beginning to act as publishers for scholarly works produced in their institutions and elsewhere.
+In some cases, the library works with the university scholarly press to publish works.
+In other cases, the library publishes works independently or separately from the academic press.
+Library-based publishers are often strongly in favor of Open Access; [Source](http://www.librarypublishing.org).

 * **Loginwall -** A barrier that prevents access by requiring users to register and login to a service, without asking for money to unlock access.

-* **Open Access journal -** A journal that exclusively comprises Open Access articles.

 * **Open Access publisher -** A publisher that publishes all research articles as Open Access articles.
 Most legacy publishers have options to make journals at least partially Open Access (i.e., the 'hybrid' model).